CloudWorksDEV/sol-year/README.md

 It’s designed as a clean, always-on **status card** with a progress bar and season-themed backgrounds.

+You can see deployed web app here https://solyear-public.cwx.hr

 ---

 ## What it shows